Did I Just Say That Out Loud?

 - In Ghost Trick, the spirits of the dead communicate by beaming thoughts to each other, meaning other characters frequently overhear and react to Sissel's internal musings.
 Downplayed, though, as Sissel never reacts to being overheard, probably because there's no actual difference between speaking and musing on his end, either.

-- In this Questionable Content strip, Marten manages to do this twice.
+- In this Questionable Content strip, Marten manages to invoke the trope twice.

 - Parson's head-gaming of Ansom in Erfworld includes a comment about "my secret allies in your coalition," followed by "Ewps.
 Did I let that slip?".